sakura7621/aframe_vr_house/README.md

 ![fan](/screenshots/aframe_inspector.png)
 <br />

-- [Sweet Home 3D](http://www.sweethome3d.com/) [5] is a free interior design tools for drawing and designing the house.
-It allows use to arrange furniture inside visually as well.
+- [Sweet Home 3D](http://www.sweethome3d.com/) [5] is a free interior design tool for drawing and designing the house.
+It allows us to arrange the furniture inside visually as well.

 ## Credits
 For the design of the 2-floor house in this project, I borrowed from [DreamHomeVR](https://github.com/joyellealina/DreamHomeVR) [6]